Foams, iterated wreath products, field extensions and Sylvester sums: Foams, Galois extensions, and Sylvester sums

 Thus, state spaces for theta-like webs $\Gamma_{\unda}$ correspond to subfields for the parabolic subgroups $S_{\unda}$.
-In this correspondence we don't encounter all intermediate subfields but only those that come from ``flattening" or ordering the set of roots of $f$ and can be matched to decompositions $S_{\unda}$.
+In this correspondence we do not encounter all intermediate subfields but only those that come from ``flattening" or ordering the set of roots of $f$ and can be matched to decompositions $S_{\unda}$, see Proposition~\ref{prop_gal_int}.

 For the partition $(1,N-1)$ the state space

 also see (\ref{eq_1_circ}) and Figure~\ref{fig5_31} left for $a=1$.

 We encounter the ground field $\kk$, field $F$, the splitting field $K$ as well as intermediate fields for the parabolic subgroups as $\phi$-state spaces of theta-like webs.
 These webs can be thought of as bubbling off an $N$-line or $N$-circle, see Figure~\ref{fig6_3}.